aosabook/500lines/data-store/chapter.md

 However, if you want to _understand_ how a database handles all of these problems, writing one for yourself can be a good idea.

-The techniques we discuss here should also be more universally applicable to any problem that need to have rational, predictable behaviour when faced with failure.
+The techniques and concepts we discuss here should be applicable to any problem that needs to have rational, predictable behaviour when faced with failure.

 Speaking of failure...